Lotus Sutra: Literature

 Tamura refers to the "Lotus Sūtra literary genre."
 Its ideas and images are writ large in great works of Chinese and Japanese literature such as The Dream of the Red Chamber and The Tale of Genji.
 The Lotus Sūtra has had an outsized influence on Japanese Buddhist poetry.
-Far more poems have been Lotus Sūtra-inspired than other sutras.
+Far more poems have been Lotus Sūtra-inspired than other sūtras.
 In the work Kanwa taisho myoho renge-kyo, a compendium of more than 120 collections of poetry from the Heian period, there are more than 1360 poems with references to the Lotus Sūtra in just their titles.

-According to Gene Reeves, "Japan's greatest twentieth-century storyteller and poet, Kenji Miyazawa, became devoted to the Lotus Sūtra, writing to his father on his own deathbed that all he ever wanted to do was share the teachings of this sutra with others."
-Miyazawa implicitly references the sutra in his writings.
+According to Gene Reeves, "Japan's greatest twentieth-century storyteller and poet, Kenji Miyazawa, became devoted to the Lotus Sūtra, writing to his father on his own deathbed that all he ever wanted to do was share the teachings of this sūtra with others."
+Miyazawa implicitly references the sūtra in his writings.

 Theater

-According to Jacqueline Stone and Stephen Teiser "the Noh drama and other forms of medieval Japanese literature interpreted Chapter 5, "Medicinal Herbs", as teaching the potential for buddhahood in grasses and trees (sōmoku jōbutsu)."
+According to Jacqueline Stone and Stephen Teiser "the Noh drama and other forms of medieval Japanese literature interpreted Chapter 5, "Medicinal Herbs", as teaching the potential for Buddhahood in grasses and trees (sōmoku jōbutsu)."

 Folklore

-The Lotus Sūtra has inspired a branch of folklore based on figures in the sutra or subsequent people who have embraced it.
+The Lotus Sūtra has inspired a branch of folklore based on figures in the sūtra or subsequent people who have embraced it.
 The story of the Dragon King's daughter, who attained enlightenment in the 12th (Devadatta) chapter of the Lotus Sūtra, appears in the Complete Tale of Avalokiteśvara and the Southern Seas and the Precious Scroll of Sudhana and Longnü folkstories.
-The Miraculous Tales of the Lotus Sutra is a collection of 129 stories with folklore motifs based on "Buddhist pseudo-biographies."
+The Miraculous Tales of the Lotus Sūtra is a collection of 129 stories with folklore motifs based on "Buddhist pseudo-biographies."

+Pilgrimage

+In the Kongō Range surrounding Osaka, Japan, the Katsuragi 28 Shuku is a series of sūtra mounds corresponding to each of the twenty-eight chapters of the Lotus Sūtra.
+According to legend, each chapter of the Lotus Sūtra was buried in a separate location by En no Gyoja, the mythical 7th-century founder of Shugendō.